joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 The key components of a healthy performance culture are:

 1. Performance is part of the daily dialogue and "buzz" within the team.
 Everybody plays a role.
-2. Management must care -- truly, not superficially -- about good performance, and understands what it takes.
+2. Management must care -- truly, not superficially -- about good performance, and understand what it takes.
 3. Engineers take a scientific, data-driven, inquisitive approach to performance.
 (Measure, measure, measure!)
 4. Robust engineering systems are in place to track goals, past and present performance, and to block regressions.